 Reminder: The Total Project or Program Costs are the total allowable costs (inclusive of direct and indirect costs) incurred by the recipient to carry out a grant-supported project or activity.
-Total project or program costs include costs charged to the award and costs borne by the recipient to satisfy a matching or cost-sharing requirement, as applicable.

-In addition, because the primary purpose of this program is to fund planning activities, we strongly recommend that applicants adhere to the following budget considerations.
+Total project or program costs include costs charged to the award.
+In addition, because the primary purpose of this program is to fund planning activities, we strongly recommend that you adhere to the following budget considerations.

-Travel: Please allocate travel funds for one program staff to attend a one (1) day technical assistance workshop at a location to be determined and include the cost of this as a budget line item.
+Travel: Please allocate travel funds for one (1) program staff to attend a one (1) day technical assistance workshop at a location to be determined and include the cost of this as a budget line item.